Characters of the Final Fantasy XIII series: Noel Kreiss

-By the events of Lightning Returns, forced to protect the people as the "Shadow Hunter" after the Order of Salvation take over Luxerion, Noel becomes obsessed with a fabricated prophecy that if he kills Bhunivelze's savior, he will bring about a new world where he can live in peace with Yeul.
+By the events of Lightning Returns, he is forced to protect the people as the "Shadow Hunter" after the Order of Salvation takes over Luxerion.
+He also becomes obsessed with a fabricated prophecy that if he kills Bhunivelze's savior, he will bring about a new world where he can live in peace with Yeul.
 Ultimately, he has become burdened by guilt because of his actions in causing the world to fall into its current state.
 Noel's belief in the prophecy is reinforced when Lightning appears as the savior.
 They briefly ally to rout an extremist sect of the Children of Etro, who have been killing women who resemble Lightning.
-They later fight at Noel's hideout.
-Lightning provokes Noel into fully expressing his rage and engaging him in battle.
+They later fight at Noel's hideout, where Lightning provokes Noel into fully expressing his rage and engaging him in battle.
 After the battle, Noel destroys the oracle drive playing the fabricated prophecy, finally freeing himself from his guilt.
 After Bhunivelze's defeat, Noel offers his life to give Yeul a chance to live in the new world, and Caius allows the final incarnation of Yeul to go with him.

 Noel was designed by Tetsuya Nomura, who did the face, and Yusuke Naora, who designed the rest of the body and clothes.
 When designing his clothes, Naora took into account he was a hunter, while his swords were based on a Final Fantasy III illustration by Yoshitaka Amano.
 Noel's weapon, which changes from two swords into a javelin, was designed so that the character could have both short and long-range attacks.
 In an interview, Toriyama said that Noel was intended to be a grave young man burdened by a heavy responsibility, but also, because of his upbringing on Gran Pulse, with a naivety about the world Serah and Lightning are used to, and certainly about Cocoon.
 Yoshinori Kitase, in an interview with Impress Watch, described Noel as one of the Final Fantasy series' few "orthodox" protagonists.
 Noel is voiced by Jason Marsden in English and by Daisuke Kishio in Japanese.